Posted in: Comics | Tagged: Craig Yoe, great moon hoax, idw, robert grossman

 The type of history covered in Grossman's Life on the Moon (available everywhere now, from Yoe Books and IDW) is directly in my wheelhouse.
 Not only do I love history, but as a collector of American periodicals, this particular history is a favorite of mine.
 Every moment of this weird bit of history contains a wealth of fascinating historical facts.

 In brief: in 1835, Benjamin Day's New York penny paper The Sun launched a series of news releases purported to be an account of discoveries made by one of the most famous astronomers of the era, Sir John Herschel.
-An accomplished mathematician and inventor as well, Herschel traveled to South Africa and built a 20 foot telescope to catalog the objects of the southern skies in 1834.
+An accomplished mathematician and inventor as well, Herschel traveled to South Africa and built a 20-foot telescope to catalog the objects of the southern skies in 1834.
 In a series of articles in The Sun purported to have been written by Richard Adams Locke, it was revealed that Herschel had discovered… Batmen on the Moon.
 Of course, this was a hoax.

 That notion of Ben Day's drive for success brings to mind another underlying (and understudied) reason that makes the Great Moon Hoax such fascinating history.
-It's an early example of viral news at mass scale.
+It's an early example of viral news at a mass scale.
 Many of Day's rivals picked up the news — and further, some elaborated on it, as if they had unearthed additional facts — and repeated it without independent verification.
-This was much more common in the 19th century than people understand, and in fact some of the largest, most trusted names in American news today got their starts repeating and remixing other people's news as if it was their own.
+This was much more common in the 19th century than people understand, and in fact some of the largest, most trusted names in the history of American news got their starts repeating and remixing other people's news as if it was their own.
 It's far from a modern phenomenon.

 At the other end of the spectrum — as I've mentioned here before — is another wonderful bit of trivia connected to the Great Moon Hoax: Julius Schwartz wrote an article about it in the January 1934 issue of his fanzine Fantasy Magazine.
 Long before he became the editor of Batman or the co-creator of Man-Bat.
 I often wonder if the course of one of the most important fictional characters of modern times was influenced just a tiny bit by those fake Batmen on the Moon.